ExchangeUnion/xud/instructions-for-devs.md

 ## 2. Prepare your environment

-To initialize the database with some testing data, run the following command from `~/xud`:
+An empty 'xud' database with schema gets automatically created when launching `xud`.
+To initialize an additional 'xud_test' database with some testing data, run the following command from the `~/xud` folder:

 ```bash
 npm run db:init
 ```

+Use the [config file](#configuration-optional) or `--db.database xud_test` to use the pre-filled testing database.

 [Releases](https://github.com/ExchangeUnion/xud/releases) currently don't support swaps, thus we recommend to disable lnd & raiden in the config, to avoid unnecessary error outputs: